MicrosoftDocs/azure-security-docs/articles/key-vault/general/soft-delete-overview.md

 ### Permitted purge

 Permanently deleting, purging, a key vault is possible via a POST operation on the proxy resource and requires special privileges.
-Generally, only the subscription owner will be able to purge a key vault.
+In general, only the subscription owner or a user with the ["Key Vault Purge Operator" RBAC role](rbac-guide.md#azure-built-in-roles-for-key-vault-data-plane-operations) will be able to purge a key vault.
 The POST operation triggers the immediate and irrecoverable deletion of that vault.

 Exceptions are:
 - When the Azure subscription has been marked as *undeletable*.
 In this case, only the service can then perform the actual deletion, and does so as a scheduled process.